jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 ---
 heading: "Chapter 1"
-title: "The Five Layers of Superphysics"
+title: "The Five Layers of Material Superphysics"
 # date: 2020-01-01
 image: "/graphics/physics/layers.jpg"
 description: "The common conclusion of the ancient Greeks, Hindus, and Chinese"